Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

 Furthermore, these bounds are sharp. \end{proposition}

-The proofs of this result and the bounds for each CATE are given in Section~\ref{sec:randomization-bounds-proof} and rely on a standard linear programming approaches often used in bounding causal quantities \citep[e.g.,][]{balk:pear:97,imai:yama:10}.
-Sharpness here means that these bounds are the shortest possible bounds without additional assumptions.
+The proof of this result is given in Section~\ref{sec:randomization-bounds-proof} and rely on a standard linear programming approaches often used in bounding causal quantities \citep[e.g.,][]{balk:pear:97}.
 Unfortunately, these bounds are often quite wide in practice.
-The reason is that the observed data under the post-test design are completely uninformative about the true moderator.
-This means that $Q_0$ can take on any value within the unit interval.
-Thus, the sharp bounds under the post-test design can be quite wide and sometimes cover the entire possible range, $[-2,2]$, for $\delta$.
+In particular, the bounds can never be narrower than $[-1, 1]$ since the post-test data are completely uninformative about the true moderator.
+As a result, the sharp bounds under the post-test design can be quite wide and sometimes cover the entire possible range, $[-2,2]$, for $\delta$.
+In sum, without additional assumptions, the post-test design can only provide limited information about the causal quantities of interest.

-\subsection{Narrowing the Post-test Bounds under Additional Assumptions}
+\subsubsection{Narrowing the Post-test Bounds under Additional Assumptions}

-While the bounds only using the randomization can be reasonably wide in practice, we may be willing to entertain other assumptions on the causal structure that will allow us to narrow the bounds.
-We focus here on the post-test design since it has the benefit of ensuring identification of the ATE, but similar assumptions and bounds can be constructed for the pre-test design (see, for example, the priming assumptions we derive below for the random placement design).
+While the bounds only using the randomization can be too wide to be useful in practice, we may be willing to entertain other assumptions on the causal structure that will narrow the bounds.
+We rely on a principal stratification approach in which we stratify the units according to how their moderator values react to treatment and moderator measurement timing \citep{fran:rubi:02}.
+Let $\mu_{s}(t) = \P[Y^{*}_i(t) = 1 \mid S_i = s]$, where $S_i$ represents the principal strata defined by the moderator, $\{M_{i}(1), M_{i}(0), M^{*}_i\}$.
+Without making any assumption, $S_i$ can take any of the $2^3$ values in